Abandoned carts - shopping trolley graphic

 Email is a popular solution to improve cart abandonment rates.
 Almost half of cart abandonment emails are opened, and half of those who click through end up converting.
 But email can lack immediacy, and deliverability issues can have an impact.
 The success of these emails rely on captivating subject lines, great copy and a clear call to action.

-Enable web based push notifications
+Enable web-based push notifications

 Enable push notifications on your website so that you can send reminders as notifications on your customers handset.
 Push notifications drive significantly higher click-through rates than email.
 There are plenty of plugins that allow eCommerce stores to add push notification functionality to their store.
 Note that customers have to opt-in to receiving notifications this way.